rust-windowing/winit/CONTRIBUTING.md

 _Event:_ The CI fails to build due to a formatting issue, but you can't do this on your computer.\
-_Desired behavior_: Please make sure you have read the following "Formatting Policy" section so you can even handle this prior to commit your changes.
+_Desired behavior_: Please make sure you have read the following "Formatting" section so you can even handle this prior to commit your changes.
 This can be a special case since veterans will think it is your fault.
 However, you can always ask them for help.
 It's not a guilt asking for any technical help in conforming this policy.